Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool returns the full module-to-items tree for a course in a single call with summary stats.
-It distinguishes itself from sibling tools like list_modules and list_module_items by emphasizing the avoidance of N+1 round-trips.
+The description clearly states the tool returns the full module → items tree for a course with summary stats, using specific and concise language.
+It distinguishes itself from sibling tools like list_modules or list_module_items by emphasizing a single-call bulk retrieval, and from view_course_structure by hinting at a different scope (whole tree vs possibly individual module view).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.